5 The Uniform Distribution

 The properties of estimators that we have examined thus far include the bias (are our estimates offset from the truth, on average?), the variance (over how large a range do our estimates vary?), etc. Let’s look at some of these properties here, assuming we sample \(n\) iid data from a Uniform(\(0,\theta\)) distribution.

-Bias: the MVUE is by definition unbiased, since \(E[\frac{n+1}{n}X_{(n)}] = \theta\).
+Bias: the MVUE is by definition unbiased, since \(E[(n+1/n)X_{(n)}] = \theta\).

 Variance: the variance of \(\hat{\theta}_{MVUE}\) is \[\begin{align*} V[\hat{\theta}_{MVUE}] &= E\left[\left(\hat{\theta}_{MVUE}\right)^2\right] - \left( E\left[ \hat{\theta}_{MVUE} \right] \right)^2 \\ &= \frac{(n+1)^2}{n^2} \left( E[X_{(n)}^2] - (E[X_{(n)}])^2 \right) \,, \end{align*}\] where \[ E[X_{(n)}^2] = \int_0^\theta x^2 n \frac{x^{n-1}}{\theta^n} dx = \left. \frac{n}{(n+2)\theta^n} x^{n+2} \right|_0^\theta = \frac{n}{n+2} \theta^2 \,. \] Thus \[\begin{align*} V[\hat{\theta}_{MVUE}] &= \frac{(n+1)^2}{n^2} \left( \frac{n}{n+2} \theta^2 - \frac{n^2}{(n+1)^2} \theta^2 \right) \\ &= \frac{(n+1)^2}{n^2} \left( \frac{n(n+1)^2 - n^2(n+2)}{(n+2)(n+1)^2} \theta^2 \right) \\ &= \frac{(n+1)^2}{n^2} \left( \frac{n}{(n+2)(n+1)^2} \theta^2 \right) \\ &= \frac{1}{n(n+2)} \theta^2 \rightarrow \frac{\theta^2}{n^2} ~~\mbox{as}~~ n \rightarrow \infty \,. \end{align*}\] We observe that since the variance goes to zero as \(n \rightarrow \infty\), the MVUE is a consistent estimator…

 …but does the MVUE achieve the Cramer-Rao Lower Bound (CRLB), the theoretical lower bound on the variance of unbiased estimators?
 It turns out that not only does it achieve the lower bound (which one can show equals \(\theta^2/n\)), but it even surpasses that bound!
-This seemingly worrisome result is actually fine, however, because the CRLB theorem is not applicable in situations where the domain of a pmf or pdf depends on \(\theta\).

 5.4 Maximum Likelihood Estimation